 Go ahead and try to scratch your back.
 While you may be able to touch a few spots as you bend your arm around your body, there's a part of your back between your shoulder blades that you likely won't be able to reach.
 That area is called "acnestis" which comes from the Greek word for cheese-grater.

-Knowing that aspirin can help in the case of a heart attack could be life-saving information.
-That’s why you should know that in the case of a heart attack, whoever is suffering from the incident should chew the aspirin before swallowing it By breaking down the pill in your mouth, it's able to work faster in the body, according to Harvard Medical School.
+The fact that aspirin can help in the case of a heart attack could be life-saving information.
+Even more helpful, is knowing that it's more effective when chewed, not swallowed, in this particular situation.
+By breaking down the pill in your mouth, it's able to work faster in the body, according to Harvard Medical School.
 One study even found that chewed aspirin took just five minutes to start working, while swallowed aspirin took 12.

-Shakespeare may be responsible for writing some of history's most well-known works of literature, but that doesn't mean his ideas were one of a kind.
-In fact, many of his stories were based on old English and Latin plays, poems, and other texts.
+William Shakespeare may be responsible for writing some of history's most well-known works of literature, but that doesn't mean his ideas were one of a kind.
+In fact, many of his stories were based on old English and Latin plays, poems, and other written works.
 According to the British Council, King Lear and Cymbeline both "relied heavily" on Holinshed's Chronicles of England, Scotland, and Ireland, and Shakespeare merely added an extra set of twins to Plautus' The Brothers Menaechmus to come up with The Comedy of Errors.
-Even Romeo and Juliet is based on an Italian folktale translation that Shakespeare had come across.
+Even Romeo and Juliet is based on a translation of an Italian folktale that the Bard had come across.

-Dr. Sam Parnia, director of critical care and resuscitation research at NYU Langone School of Medicine in New York City, took a look at people who had technically died (their heart had stopped beating and blood had stopped circulating to their brain) before being successfully revived.
-He found that some people reported that they were aware of what was happening after they had died, including being able to hear full conversations and seeing the activity going on around them.
+Sam Parnia, PhD, director of critical care and resuscitation research at NYU Langone School of Medicine in New York City, took a look at people who had technically died (their heart had stopped beating and blood had stopped circulating to their brain) before being successfully revived.
+According to The Independent, Parnia found that some people reported that they were aware of what was happening after they had died, including being able to hear full conversations and seeing the activity going on around them.
 The study concluded that people may be "aware they're dead because their consciousness continues to work after the body has stopped showing signs of life."

 Or at least in some cases, you can.
-That’s what happened to Arifa Sultana, a 20-year-old woman in Bangladesh who gave birth to a baby boy in February and then a pair of twins 26 days later.
+According to BBC News, that's what happened to Arifa Sultana, a 20-year-old woman in Bangladesh who gave birth to a baby boy in February and then a pair of twins 26 days later.
 Sultana was previously unaware of the fact that she has uterus didelphys, which means that she was born with two uteruses.
-Sultana and her twins were released from the hospital four days after the mother had undergone a Caesarean to deliver them.
+Sultana and her twins were released from the hospital four days after the mother had undergone a C-section to deliver them.
 According to her doctor, the mother and all three babies are healthy.

 One Tax Foundation study found that the real value of a dollar can vary as much as $32 from state to state.
 Mississippi is the state where you'll get the most bang for your buck ($100 there has a real value of $116) and Hawaii is the state where you'll get the least ($100 there has a real value of $84).

 It's common knowledge that gyms make most of their money from people who pay for a membership and don't go.
 But can you guess how many people do that?
-One recent study found it's 67 percent, and that that number is even higher among people who sign up in the New Year's rush around January.
+According to University Hospitals, it's 67 percent, and that that number is even higher among people who sign up in the New Year's rush around January.

 There's no doubt that sharks are scary, but perhaps you should be more afraid of vending machines.
 According to the U.S. Consumer Product Commission, there were 37 known vending machine fatalities between 1978 and 1995, which means there were an average 2.18 vending machine deaths each year.
-From 1994 to 2004, there were six shark attack fatalities in the U.S., which means there was an average 0.6 deaths per year.
+In comparison, according to National Geographic, the U.S. only averages one shark-attack fatality every two years.

 Fruit snacks typically include ingredients like sugar, corn syrup, modified corn starch, and juice.
 But among the gelatin and dye, there's also carnauba wax.
 If you don't know what that is, it's the stuff that makes the snacks (and lots of other candies) glossy—and also the stuff you use to shine your car.

 Surely we all want our dogs to love us as much as we adore them.
-But it turns out that pups may not be as warm if you're not nice.
+But it turns out that pups may not be as warm if you're a bit selfish.
 Researchers at the University of Milan had dogs watch as certain people shared food with someone in need and others rejected the request for help.
 When the same people then called the dogs to them, the pups "overwhelmingly trotted over to the generous people."

 No matter how light and fluffy those cumulous clouds may look, they're actually pretty heavy.
-In fact, researchers have found that a single cloud weighs about 1.1 million pounds.
+In fact, according to the U.S. Geological Survey, researchers have found that a single cloud weighs about 1.1 million pounds.
 Scientists learned that by taking the water density of a cloud and multiplying it by its volume.

 If you place your finger on that tiny bit of skin between your nostrils at the bottom of your nose, you're touching your columella nasi.
-Or, as the Free Dictionary puts it, the “columella nasi is the fleshy external termination of the septum of the nose."
+Or, as the Free Dictionary puts it, "the fleshy external termination of the septum of the nose."

-Children are typically taught that when Adam and Eve lived in the Garden of Eden, they were tempted by the Devil disguised as a snake and ate an apple.
+Christian children are typically taught that when Adam and Eve lived in the Garden of Eden, they were tempted by an evil snake with an apple.
 And while the forbidden fruit is mentioned in the Bible, it never says anything about an apple.
 Some believe the prohibited snack was more likely a fig or a pomegranate, or maybe even grapes, olives, apricots, or grapefruit

-Although the world's population isn’t expected to reach 10 billion until 2050, we already produce enough food to feed that many people.
+Although the United Nations doesn't expect the world's population to reach 10 billion until 2050, we already produce enough food to feed that many people.
 According to the Food and Agriculture Organization of the United Nations, that means there's already 1.5 times enough food to feed everyone in the world.

-Sugar is sweet, lemons are sour, and ginger is bitter, but you wouldn't know any of that if your mouth was overly dry.
-That's because you can't taste food unless it's mixed with saliva.
+Sugar is sweet, lemons are sour, and ginger is bitter—but you wouldn't know any of that if your mouth was overly dry.
+That's because, according to a pivotal 2000 study from Critical Reviews in Oral Biology & Medicine, you can't taste food unless it's mixed with saliva.
 It's only when the food is dissolved in the liquid in our mouths that the chemicals can be picked up by the receptors on our taste buds.

 If you ever leave home without deodorant and find yourself rather sweaty, then check to see if there's any hand sanitizer around.
 While it's not a long-term solution, hand sanitizer can be used in place of deodorant if you're in a pinch.
 "Sweat itself is odorless, but when it's broken down by bacteria on the skin, an unpleasant odor is released," Joshua Zeichner, an assistant professor of dermatology at Mount Sinai Hospital in New York City, told Allure.
 "The alcohol content in vodka and other alcoholic beverages helps kill bacteria on the skin, including bacteria under the arms responsible for body odor."
 Hand sanitizer, which contains approximately 60 percent alcohol, works the exact same way.

 Flamingos are adorably kitschy creatures who charm us with their bright pink feathers and synchronized snazziness.
-But what makes the American flamingo even quirkier is the fact that they actually stand on their tip-toes.
+But what makes the American flamingo even quirkier, according to the National Aviary, is the fact that they actually stand on their tip-toes.
 That means it's not their knees that are bending backward but their ankle.
 Their knee is tucked up underneath their feathers near their body.

 There may be a very good reason why you're not a fan of airplane food.
 While it might not be the same kind of cuisine you'd find at a five-star restaurant, the food you eat up in the sky faces a few different challenges when it comes to pleasing your palette.
 The cool, dry air on the plane, as well as the lower oxygen levels in pressurized cabins, affects the olfactory receptors you need to taste your food.